tuyenta/IoT-MAB/README.md

 horizonTime

-time to simulate
+number of iteration to simulate.
+The simulation time is **horizonTime x AvgSendTime**

 packetLength

-length of packet to simulate
+length of packet to simulate in bytes

 sfSet

-set of SF to simulate
+set of SF to simulate, must be between 7 and 12

 freqSet

-set of frequency to simulate
+set of frequency to simulate.

 powerSet

-set of power to simulate
+set of power to simulate.

 captureEffect

-capture effect (power collision) or not
+capture effect (power collision) or not.

 interSFInterference

-inter-sf interference
+inter-sf interference.

 infoMode

-information mode to simulate
+information mode to simulate.

 logdir

-name of folder to store simulations
+name of folder to store simulations.

 exp_name

-name of folder to store scenario
+name of folder to store scenario.

 ### Output

 The result of every simulation run will be appended to a file named prob..._X.csv, whereby prob..._X.
 The data file is then plotted into .png file by using matplotlib.

+## Changelogs